 These actually are better on day 2.
 Re-steam or (horrors!) microwave for 1 minute.
 Best served with a very HOT salsa and topped with an avocado and an orange wedge.

 Great accompaniments: orange, jicama and cabbage slaw with pickled jalapenos.
 OK, go ahead and put bacon in it . . . just saying.

 [*Are you lacking a steaming basket?
 No worries.
 Just stack the tamales on a wire rack or a bunch of crumpled aluminum foil.
-No rack no foil?
-Well, you can actually do without, but you need to ensure that you hav. but check every 15 minutes and add more as needed.)e enough water to prevent scorching.
-(About 3 C of water for a 3 quart pot might work.]
+No rack, no foil?
+Well, you can actually do without, but you need to ensure that you have enough liquid to prevent scorching–check every 15 minutes and add more as needed.
+About 3 C of water for a 3 quart pot might work.]